nih-cfde/use-case-library-build/library/USERSTORY-73.md

 ---
-input: Find, access, and link data together to perform analyses
+input: Authenticated log on and COPDGene website
-output: The ability to perform subject-level analyses across multiple datasets and types from the COPDGene study.
+output: Subset of COPDGene clinical, imaging, and genetic data that matches researcher interests
-task: Link COPDGene clinical, imaging, and genetic data
+task: Explore clinical variables of interest
 ---